Samuel Atkins Eliot (politician): Personal life

-On June 13, 1826, he married Mary Lyman the daughter of Theodore Lyman (1753-1839) born in York Maine, and his second wife Lydia Pickering Williams of Salem Massachusetts, the daughter of George Williams and niece of Colonel Timothy Pickering, the third United States Secretary of State under Presidents George Washington and John Adams.
+On June 13, 1826, he married Mary Lyman, the daughter of Theodore Lyman I (1753–1839) born in York, Maine, and his second wife Lydia Pickering Williams of Salem, Massachusetts, the daughter of George Williams and niece of Colonel Timothy Pickering, the third United States Secretary of State under Presidents George Washington and John Adams.

 Lyman became prosperous in the East India trade and an influential merchant in Boston, building a country estate known as the "Vale" (Lyman Estate) in Waltham, Massachusetts, where his daughter Mary and Samuel would be married.
+The East Side Ballroom was added to the house for their wedding.
 The marriage produced four daughters and two sons, including Charles William Eliot, a future president of Harvard University.

 Between 1829 and 1830 he built a lavish house at 31 Beacon Street, now the western edge of the Massachusetts Statehouse lawn.

 He died in Cambridge, Massachusetts on January 29, 1862, and his body was interred in Mount Auburn Cemetery.